 rice, pasta, bread, cereal, etc.

 meat, dairy, bones, oily foods

 diseased or insect-infested houseplants and soil

-We accept yard waste [dead leaves, grass clippings, etc.] but please CONTACT US at firstname.lastname@example.org before dropping these materials off!
+We generally do NOT accept yard waste [dead leaves, grass clippings, etc.] but please CONTACT US at firstname.lastname@example.org if you have questions about this.

 Should I bring my compost in a biodegradable bag (like BioBags)?